mgaffigan/D2DPdfPrintSample/Readme.md

 No third party apps required - no additional licenses.
 Only Windows.

-PDF's are printed as bitmaps.
+PDF's are printed as vectors.
 Text is preserved.
 Minimal testing done - demo only, not production ready.

 ## Key steps